 Medically assisted detox is the safe and controlled process of reducing the amount you drink or stopping drinking whilst managing symptoms with medication.

-Alcohol withdrawal attempted without medical assistance and supervision does not manage the severity of symptoms, as well as creating the potential for alcoholics to relapse without support.
+Alcohol withdrawal attempted without medical assistance and supervision does not manage the severity of symptoms and creates the potential for patients to relapse without support.

 Remission rates for those who undergo unassisted alcohol withdrawal are 50-80%, whereas rates for those who have assistance are between 20-50% [13].

-Long term, heavy drinkers may require medical assistance, as they are at risk of developing life threatening symptoms like severe vomiting, and DTs.
+Long-term, heavy drinkers require a medically supervised detox, as they are at risk of severe alcohol withdrawal, with symptoms such as convulsions and DTs.

 Undergoing withdrawal instead of detox may occur when: